khali70/nodejs-backend/routes/Readme.md

 ### get <!-- omit in toc -->

-> veirfyUser is logged in
+> verifyUser is logged in

 - findOut(user.\_id)
 - res.json(fav)

 ### put <!-- omit in toc -->

-> veirfyUser
+> verifyUser

 - res.statusCode = 403

 ### post <!-- omit in toc -->

-> veirfyUser
+> verifyUser

 - findOne({userid:user.\_id})
 - no favorites at all